TaylorThomsonWhitting/TerriaMap/README.md

 ### Actions

-Any push to this repo will create a build that is copied to the terriajs-server instance on App Service via FTPS.
+Any push to this repo will trigger an Azure release pipeline that rebuilds TTW.DigitalTwins, @ttw/terriajs (if required), and redeploys the terriajs-server project.
+**Note:** The yarn.lock file should be present and up to date when deploying otherwise the yarn install step may fail.

 ### Manual